FoodAdvisorProject/FoodAdvisorDocs/FoodAdvisorServer/README.txt

 3. foodadvisor contains the main that will start our application

-4. users contains the routines that will handle client requests
+4. users contains the routines that will handle client requests and the interface of our app to the world